lsst-epo/light_curve_ml/README.md

 # Machine learning for light curves.

-Currently focusing on broad classification.
+Currently focusing on broad classification of astronomical objects.